soffes/blog/published/2019-02-03-static-blog/static-blog.markdown

   - development
   - ruby
   - markdown
+thanks:
+  - "Thanks to [Rafa](http://twitter.com/rafahari) for talking up Netlify and motivating this project!"
+  - "Thanks to [Bryn](https://twitter.com/superbryntendo) for encouragement along the way."
 ---

 # Static Blog

 So I redid my blog again.
 I don’t think there is a piece of software I have worked on more over the years.
 Way back in 2006, I remember constantly redoing my custom WordPress theme over and over again.
 Since then I rewrote it [in PHP a bunch of times](/i-am-addicted-to-redoing-my-blog), Rails a few times, and then [some weird stuff on top of Sinatra](/new-blog) for awhile.
 I tried [Jekyll on GitHub pages](/new-blog-on-github-and-jekyll), WordPress, Roon, Ghost, and probably some other stuff mixed in there too.

-This iteration is built on top of [Jekyll](https://jekyllrb.com).
+This iteration is built on top of [Jekyll](https://jekyllrb.com), a static site generator written in Ruby.
 My [previous iteration](/new-blog) was built on the idea that I should store my posts separately in [a repo](https://github.com/soffes/blog) that’s just Markdown and the images used in the posts.
 I optimized for a format that I enjoy writing with the hope that it would help me write more.
 [The blog](https://github.com/soffes/soffes.blog) imported the posts and did a bunch of processing to eventually store the rendered posts in Redis.

 Lately, I’ve been playing with [Netlify](https://netlify.com), a great static site host.
 It’s been really great of a bunch of simple projects.
 My blog was the last big thing I had on Heroku and wasn’t cheap to run.
 I figured since it was mostly static already, I could just convert it to Jekyll without too much effort.